drigoni/Concept-Conditioned-Object-Detector/README.md

 python train_net.py --config {TRAINING_CONFIG_FILE} --num-gpus 4 --num-machines 4 --dist-url tcp://login1234:19206
 ```

+NOTE: the `TRAINING_CONFIG_FILE` may need to be edited to correctly load pre-trained models and the training dataset.

 ### Evaluation
 Two functions can be used to evaluate models.
 The former performs model evaluation without applying the post-processing filtering before evaluation: